 The board may also formally delegate responsibilities to a sub-committee to aid in effective governance and management of the organisation.
+These responsibilities should be clearly outlined in relevant sub-committee terms of reference documentation.

-Delegations Policy, Procedure & Schedule (The Institute of Community Directors)
+TEMPLATE Delegations Policy, Procedure & Schedule (The Institute of Community Directors)